BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

   ladder: '{"coresToReplicas":[[16,4],[100,10],[200,20]]}'
 ```

-We chose to have big overprovisioning pods, bigger than any other pod in the cluster, to ensure that expelling one of the overprovisioning pods is enough to schedule any Pending pod.
+We chose to have big overprovisioning pods, bigger than any other pod in the cluster, to ensure that expelling one of the overprovisioning pods is enough to schedule any _Pending_ pod.

 ## PriorityClass

 We sacrifice some applications when it's crap.

-The overprovisioning magic is based on PriorityClass objects.
+The overprovisioning magic is based on `PriorityClass` objects.
-We’re using the same logic for our other applications, using PriorityClass.
+We’re using the same logic for our other applications, using `PriorityClass`.
 We have 3 of them which concern applications:

-* low -5
+* low: -5
-* default 0
+* default: 0
-* high 5
+* high: 5

 Critical applications are using the “high” PriorityClass.
 Most applications are using the “default” one, so they don’t even have to explicitly use it.